 Since the groundbreaking 2004 study, a generation of Kenyan children have grown up with regular deworming – meaning they’re much less likely to have experienced infection and the negative health and educational consequences.
 With technical assistance from Evidence Action, the Kenyan Government began conducting national school-based deworming in 2011, covering over 75% of at-risk children at an average cost of $0.44 per child, per year.
 According to Kenya’s Director of Primary Education, Nerreah Olick, the new findings “highlights [the] importance of research in development programs and indicates that the government proactively uses data to inform policy direction.
 The research findings informed the establishment of the very successful Kenya national school based deworming program, which… has become a globally recognized, high impact model for successful cross-sectoral partnership.”

 In a year when global health has taken center stage in all of our minds, one of this study’s most hopeful findings is that when we invest in cost-effective health initiatives like deworming, we can positively change the trajectories of people’s lives at an incredibly low cost.
-These results validate the decision of prominent charity evaluators such as Givewell to recommend our Deworm the World Initiative for seven consecutive years as one of the most cost-effective ways to do good in the world.
+These results validate the decision of prominent charity evaluators such as Givewell to recommend our Deworm the World Initiative for eight consecutive years as one of the most cost-effective ways to do good in the world.